Fractional Engineering Lead

 Incidents repeat.
 Fixes treat symptoms, not causes.
 Systems are hard to observe.

-Releases Take Coordination
+Releases Require Coordination

 Validation effort grows, but confidence does not.
 Releases rely on manual steps.